A flat-band perspective on the boson peak in amorphous solids: Experimental evidence

 \subsection{Granular packing}

 We begin by revisiting the experimental data and theoretical interpretation presented by some of us in Refs.~\cite{PhysRevB.98.174207} and~\cite{PhysRevLett.133.188302}.
 The experimental setup of Ref.~\cite{PhysRevB.98.174207} consists of a two-dimensional jammed packing of bidisperse photoelastic disks (see Fig.~\ref{figyinqiao}(a)), in which interparticle forces can be measured with high precision.
 By employing advanced image processing and force measurement techniques (see also Refs.~\cite{Majmudar2005,Zhang2017}), the harmonic Hessian matrix was reconstructed.
-Using standard diagonalization methods, the authors were then able to extract the vibrational density of states, as well as the transverse and longitudinal current correlation functions, which are directly related to the dynamical structure factor~\cite{binder2011glassy}.
+Using standard diagonalization methods, the authors were then able to extract the vibrational density of states, as well as the transverse and longitudinal current correlation functions $C_\alpha(k,\omega)$, which are directly related to the dynamical structure factors, $S_\alpha(q,\omega)=\frac{q^2}{\omega^2}C_\alpha(q,\omega)$.

 In Ref.~\cite{PhysRevB.98.174207}, the current correlation functions were modeled using a single phononic contribution, corresponding to longitudinal and transverse acoustic phonons.
 While this approximation appears adequate for the longitudinal component (see the blue curves in Fig.~3 of Ref.~\cite{PhysRevB.98.174207}), the interpretation becomes more delicate for the transverse part, which we reproduce in Fig.~\ref{figyinqiao}(b).
-Indeed, only at low wavevectors, specifically $k = 0.85$ and $1.54$, $C_T(k,\omega)$ exhibits a peak which can be accurately fitted by a damped harmonic oscillator (DHO) form,
+Indeed, only at low wavevectors, specifically $k = 0.85$ and $1.54$, $C_T(k,\omega)$ exhibits a peak which can be accurately fitted by a damped harmonic oscillator (DHO) form, \eqref{DHO}.